blancahot/vicarius/applications/candidates/README.md

 ## Summary

-By following these steps, you can run the Candidate Assessment API locally and test its functionality.
-You can use both direct execution and Docker for running the application, and the provided test suite allows you to verify the correctness of the application.
+Following these steps, you can run the Candidate Assessment API locally and test its functionality.
+You can use both direct execution and Docker to run the application, and the provided test suite allows you to verify its correctness.